Postmark deadline: June 30 (annual)

 - Students enrolled in degree-granting programs are not eligible to apply, even if the focus of study is not directly related to writing.
 (If at any point during the judging process an applicant accepts an offer to study in a degree-granting program, please alert NCWN immediately to have the application pulled from consideration.)

 - Fellowship recipients should “pay it forward.”
 Fellowship winners, in the course of their award year, are invited to help at least one other writer, in whatever fashion they see fit (mentoring, critiquing, providing a reference, etc.), carrying on Sally Buckner’s lifelong support of other writers.
+Buckner Fellows also will have the opportunity to meet with, and offer to mentor, the next Buckner Fellow at the NCWN Fall Conference.

 The Sally Buckner Emerging Writers’ Fellowship seeks to support North Carolina writers as they navigate the challenges (and expenses) of the literary world, honoring and continuing Sally Buckner’s devotion to North Carolina’s literary tradition and community.